 I had it equipped with a winder, a kind of motor that allows arming.
 It had died rather quickly.
 There, I saw SMD (surface mount) electronic devices for the first time.

 The shutter speed selection is done by two push-buttons; I didn’t like this.
-I preferred the good old rotary barrel.
+I preferred the good old rotary dial.
 But electronics was beginning to take precedence over mechanics…

 Otherwise, we find on this camera the depth-of-field tester and an electronic timer.
 In addition, there is a liquid crystal display in the viewfinder for speed and aperture.
 This display is lit only in natural light by a window in the prism, clearly visible in the camera picture below.
 An additional lighting is provided by a small momentary push-button: the light meter batteries which also feed this lighting must not be spent too quickly.